gissilabs/charts/bitwardenrs/README.md

 # Gissilabs Helm Charts

 ## Deprecation notice
-The upstream project changed its name from bitwarden_rs to Vaultwarden on April 27th, 2021.
-This chart will track the new image but it will remain named bitwardenrs, including in values.yaml.
-This is to avoid breaking existing installations.
-A new chart named vaultwarden is available and will eventually replace this one.
+The upstream project changed its name from bitwarden_rs to Vaultwarden on April 27th, 2021, a new "vaultwarden" chart is available.
+Please migrate to the new chart as soon as possible.
+To migrate, the only difference is the top-level level value was renamed from "bitwardenrs" to "vaultwarden".
+All other options remain identical.

 ## Vaultwarden